itstrieu/itstrieu/README.md

 * **Statistical consulting** client relations, storytelling, and communication.
 * **Programming** proficiency in Python and R for data analysis, visualization, and mining.

-During my over 5 years with Viet Tan, I championed human rights and empowered Vietnamese people to push back against restrictions on freedom.
-My BA in Asian Studies, specializing in Chinese political history, deepened my understanding of China's political landscape, laying the groundwork for my work with Viet Tan.
+My interest in data science was ignited by my over 5 years of work with [Viet Tan](https://viettan.org/en/), where I witnessed firsthand the potent combination of technology and human rights advocacy.
+Championing human rights and leveraging technology to empower Vietnamese individuals to resist restrictions on freedom fueled my passion for data-driven solutions.

-My interest in data science surged through my research on Vietnam.
-I further honed my statistical modeling, R, and Python skills while studying at Texas A&M University (go Aggies!).
+This experience propelled me to pursue advanced studies at Texas A&M University (go Aggies!), where I aimed to deepen my theoretical understanding and cultivate practical expertise crucial for advancing my skills in data science.

 I am excited to merge my expertise with my passion for human rights.
 Let's connect and collaborate!